symonk/zentinel/README.rst

 Zentinel sits on top of pythons async programming concepts to allow concurrent port scanning feed back for administrators to test on their own systems.
 Powerful, yet lightweight with a robust configuration.
-By default zentinel will attempt to complete a full TCP connect scan on each of the ports, however you can pass --half-open in order to terminate the connection after a SYN-ACK is received from the remote server instead of establish a full 3-way handshake and TCP connection.
+By default zentinel will attempt to complete a full TCP connect scan on each of the ports, however you can pass --half-open in order to terminate the RST after a SYN-ACK is received from the remote server instead of establish a full 3-way handshake & connection.

 ----